faizluqman7/faizluqman7/README.md

 - 👋 Hi, I’m @faizluqman7
-- 👀 I’m interested in software development
+- 👀 I’m interested in software development (making sites/apps/games)
-- 🌱 I’m currently learning AI and Machine Learning with Python
+- 🌱 I’m currently a gap year student, looking to study BSc computer science in the autumn of 2022
 - 📫 How to reach me: faizluqman7@gmail.com or Discord: fzlqmn#7777

 <!---